Zakaria Zerouali: Career

-Zakaria Zerouali was transferred to Raja Casablanca in 2005 after his good performance with Mouloudia Oujda.
-He was called a few times to play for the national team and had two appearances, first in 2004 against Burkina Faso in a friendly game in Rabat and second in 2009 against Cameroon during the 2010 World Cup Qualifiers in Fes.
+Zakaria Zerouali was transferred to Raja CA in 2005 after his good performance with MC Oujda.
+He was called a few times to play for the national team and had two appearances, first in 2004 against Burkina Faso in a friendly game in Rabat and second in 2009 against Cameroon during the 2010 World Cup Qualifiers in Fez, Morocco.

-In May, 2010 CAF suspended Zerouali for one year from any national and international competition because he had spat and kicked at the Malawian referee Kalyoto Robert Ngosi after the end of the Champions League game between Raja Casablanca and Atlético Petróleos in Luanda where they lost by the score of 1–0.
-After Zerouali had died, Rachid Boussairi, ex-Chairman of the Technical Commission, said : "Zerouali told me that he unconsciously did that to the referee because the African Champions League was a dream for him, and that came after the Malawian wasn't fair with Raja Casablanca during the away match".
+In May, 2010 CAF suspended Zerouali for one year from any national and international competition because he had spat and kicked at the Malawian referee Kalyoto Robert Ngosi after the end of the Champions League game between Raja CA and Atlético Petróleos de Luanda in Luanda where they lost by the score of 1–0.
+After Zerouali had died, Rachid Boussairi, ex-Chairman of the Technical Commission, said: "Zerouali told me that he unconsciously did that to the referee because the African Champions League was a dream for him, and that came after the Malawian wasn't fair with Raja CA during the away match".

-After the suspension Raja Casablanca didn't extend Zerouali's contract, therefore the player stayed without a club for one season.
+After the suspension Raja CA didn't extend Zerouali's contract, therefore the player stayed without a club for one season.
 But after the team had a lot suffered from the left back position especially with the successive injuries of Hicham Mahdoufi, the club decided on 14 June 2011 to sign a two years contract with Zerouali.